Skip to content

 127.0.0.1 cdn.privatecaptcha.local

-3. (optional) Expose port
+(optional) Expose public port

-By default Private Captcha is listening on http://localhost:8080.
+By default Private Captcha server executable is listening on http://localhost:8080.
 If you want to use Docker networking for production directly (which is not recommended) instead of reverse proxy like Nginx or Caddy, you can create a compose.override.yml file like this:

 services: